MarceloCFerraz/LocalPiHole/README.md

 Summing all of the before mentioned host files will give you a list with **1.5 million** addresses that will be blocked before they get the chance to download any data in your network.

 As a side effect, some websites might not work properly.
-You can correct that by adding specific domains to the white list: [`localhost/admin/groups-domains.php`](http://localhost/admin/groups-domains.php)
+You can correct that by adding specific domains to the white list: [`localhost/admin/groups-domains.php`](http://localhost/admin/groups-domains.php).

+For example, if you use Microsoft Copilot, you'd probably want to add `microsoft.com` as a wildcard there, otherwise the page would load but you wouldn't be able to chat with Microsoft's AI agent.

+In fact, every time you try to load a page that doesn't load completely or lack a part of it, its probably being filtered out by pi-hole.

+After adding a whitelist, disconnect and reconnect to your network for changes to take effect.

 Have fun with a cleaner, lighter internet! :)